The Royal: The Royal Today

 In 2007, ITV commissioned a daytime spin-off of The Royal, entitled The Royal Today.
 The spin-off focused on the same settings of the main show, but set in the present day with a new cast of characters.
 The show ran for one series in 2008 between 7 January to 14 March.
 The show was axed due to low ratings.

 End of production

 Speculation surrounding the future of both Heartbeat and The Royal began in 2009, when ITV announced on 4 March that a loss of £2.7 billion was forcing it to make cutbacks in employment numbers, the biggest of which were made at ITV Yorkshire Studios.
 Many raised concerns that the shows were to be axed, after reports were made to that effect in early January, though a spokesperson stated later that the production of the shows was simply "resting".
 No official news was given that the show was axed, but like Heartbeat, the series ended with a cliffhanger surrounding one of its main characters, when the final episode was aired on 31 July 2011.

+DVD releases

+To date, only the first two series of The Royal have been released on DVD, in both Region 2 and Region 4.
+Series One was released on 3 October 2011 in Region 2, and on 5 December 2012 in Region 4.
+Series Two was released on 27 February 2012 in Region 2, and on 6 March 2013 in Region 4.
+Series 3–8 of The Royal remain unreleased, as of 2024.